 Advances in clinical metagenomics: predictive capability of the salivary microbiome using machine learning for the diagnosis of oral and systemic diseases

-The following hypothesis and objectives are proposed: We intend to demonstrate the predictive capacity of the salivary microbiome to discriminate with high diagnostic accuracy the presence of oral diseases (gingivitis, periodontitis and caries) and systemic diseases (oral cancer and colorectal cancer).
-For this purpose, starting from the data obtained from massive sequencing of the 16S rRNA gene on salivary samples and applying traditional and advanced Machine Learning (ML) and Deep Learning (DL) techniques, we propose the development of predictive models that will allow the classification of oral or systemic pathologies of study and models that can classify at the same time more than one pathology in a sample.
+The hypothesis is to demonstrate the predictive capacity of the salivary microbiome to discriminate with high diagnostic accuracy the presence of oral diseases and systemic diseases.
+For this purpose, starting from the data obtained from massive sequencing of the 16S rRNA gene on salivary samples, we propose the development of predictive models that will allow the classification of these pathologies.

 Objectives